Taking large amounts of vitamin C will not end a pregnancy. No matter where you live, there are safer ways to end a pregnancy at home.

 The information in this article was accurate and up to date at the time of publication, but it’s possible the information has changed since.
 To learn more about your legal rights, you can message the Repro Legal Helpline via a secure online form or call 844-868-2812.

 There is no credible scientific information suggesting that vitamin C has any effect on pregnancy, implantation, or menstruation.

-The claims that it can cause an abortion possibly originated from a mistranslated Russian journal article from the 1960s.
+The claims that vitamin C can cause an abortion may have originated from a

-In addition, a 2016 review of existing studies found that taking vitamin C had no effect on someone’s risk of having a spontaneous miscarriage.
+Since then, research has shown that this method is ineffective.
+A 2016 review of studies found that taking vitamin C had no effect on pregnancy and did not increase the risk of miscarriage.